Gold Coast Hot Water Sacrificial Anode Replacement Is Recommended Servicing By All Hot Water Tank Manufacturers

 Why is a sacrificial anode needed to protect a hot water tank?

-All mains pressure hot water storage tanks, apart from those made from stainless steel, are manufactured from 2mm to 3 mm thick mild steel.
+Apart from those made from stainless steel, all mains pressure hot water storage tanks are manufactured from 2mm to 3 mm thick mild steel.
 The tank is coated on the inside with vitreous enamel and not coated with glass despite the common misconception that they glass-lined internally.

-This vitreous enamel coating is subject to temperature and pressure extremes multiple times a day depending on hot water consumption.
+This vitreous enamel coating is subject to temperature and pressure extremes multiple times a day, depending on hot water consumption.
 This causes the vitreous enamel coating to degrade and break down over time.
-Therefore all mild steel tanks that have vitreous enamel coating are also manufactured with one or more sacrificial anodes to protect the mild steel tank against corrosion as the vitreous enamel coating loses its effectiveness.
+Therefore all mild steel tanks with vitreous enamel coating are also manufactured with one or more sacrificial anodes to protect the mild steel tank against corrosion as the vitreous enamel coating loses its effectiveness.